tikendraw/reverse-image-search/README.md

 # Reverse Image Search Engine(Local)
 This is a simple reverse image search engine that uses the Streamlit framework.
-It allows users to finds similar images from a specified directory.
+It allows users to find similar images from a specified directory.

 ## Why is it helpful?
-This tool can be helpful for a Identifying similar images
+This tool can help identify similar images

 ## Installation
 To use the reverse image search engine, simply follow these steps: